 MQTT overview¶

-The MQTT applet connects AetherSDR to a station MQTT broker so you can subscribe to topics, view incoming messages in a live log, overlay topic values on the panadapter, and publish canned messages with user-defined buttons.
+The MQTT applet connects AetherSDR to a station MQTT broker so you can subscribe to topics, view incoming and outgoing messages in a live log, overlay topic values on the panadapter, and publish canned messages with user-defined buttons.
 No radio connection is required.

 Before you start¶